lux-group/fn-stp-textract/README.md

 See config files in `./deploy` folder for lambda naming, S3 inbox and S3 output bucket names.

+The `WHITELIST_ORIGINATORS` environment variable determines domains for which emails will be accepted for processing (comma separated)

-The ORIGINATORS environment variable determines which domains will be accepted for processing.
+The `WHITELIST_REGEX` environment variable determines which file attachment is to be accepted for processing.

 ## Deployment